newrelic/newrelic-lambda-tracer-java/README.md

 * Unit tests: `newrelic-lambda-tracer-java/src/test`
 * JMH benchmarks: `newrelic-lambda-tracer-java/src/jmh`
   * Run JMH benchmarks: `./gradlew jmh`
-  * Results can be found in `build/reports/jmh`
+  * Find results in `build/reports/jmh`

-Please ensure that tests are included for any new functionality and that all test suites are passing when submitting a pull request.
+When submitting a pull request, please ensure that tests are included for any new functionality and that all test suites are passing.

 ## Example JSON logged to AWS Cloudwatch